Learn to Hunt

 Don't have internet access?

-You can also visit any one of our ELSI vendors (anywhere that sells hunting or fishing licenses) in Iowa and purchase a duplicate Hunter Education Certificate if you have provided your certificate for a prior purchase.
+You can also visit any one of our license vendors (anywhere that sells hunting or fishing licenses) in Iowa and purchase a duplicate hunter education certificate, if you have provided your certificate for a prior purchase.

 Following these simple four firearms safety rules will prevent most hunting related incidents.